-How To Control Humidity For Ageing Homemade Cheese
+How Much Humidity Do You Need For Ageing Homemade Cheese?

 One of the most important steps in cheesemaking is the aging, or maturation, process.
 Getting this stage right affects the texture, taste, and rind formation of your cheese.
 And the key to successful ageing?
 Humidity control.
 Different types of cheese need different humidity levels, so let’s explore the essentials for maturing homemade cheese to perfection.